Understanding Nouns

 Mombasa, Otieno, Mwende, Maranda High School, Brazil, St. James Academy etc.

 Common Nouns refer to names used for classes or groups of or things whose specific names are not mentioned.
-They do not start with a capital letter unless they are used at the beginning of a sentence.
-They form plurals in different ways.
+They do not start with a capital letter unless they are used at the

 Examples of common nouns and their plurals include: